Some links in this post may be affiliate links

 Pink Jasmine plants are non-toxic to humans and pets as indicated by ASPCA.
 Pink Jamine plants are safe to grow indoors.

-Pink Jasmine (Jasminum polyanthum) does well in bright light with some direct sunlight, warm and humid conditions and consistently moist, rich, well-drained soil coupled with fortnightly feeding during the growing season.
+Pink Jasmine (Jasminum polyanthum) does well in bright light with some direct sunlight, average warmth of 18-240C, moderate humidity of 50-55% and consistently moist, rich, well-drained, all purpose potting soil coupled with fortnightly feeding during the growing season.

 Jasminum polyanthum has no need for frequent repotting as it blooms best when pot-bound.
 Regular pruning is necessary to keep it neat and also encourage a bushy growth.
 Keep reading for more on these growing conditions and how to provide them.

-Water Pink Jasmine thoroughly during the growing season while allowing the top 1-2 in. of soil to dry out between waterings to keep the soil moist at all times.
+Water Pink Jasmine thoroughly during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil moist at all times.

 Cut down on watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely.

-Ensure the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot disease and eventual death of the plant.
+Ensure the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and eventual loss of the plant.

-Pink Jasmine has no need for high humidity; average room humidity is ideal for the plant.
-However, where the air is too dry, set the pot on a wet pebble tray to raise humidity or grow the plant in a brightly lit bathroom or other moist areas in the home.
+Pink Jasmine has no need for extra humidity; average room humidity of 50-55% is ideal for the plant.
+However, where the air is too dry, the plant will respond with curling leaves.
+Set the pot on a wet pebble tray to raise humidity or grow the plant in a well-lit bathroom or other moist areas in the home.

 Feed Pink Jasmine with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks during the growing season to promote flowering.
 Do not feed during the cold season as growth is minimal at this time.

 The best potting medium for Pink Jasmine should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Multi-purpose potting mixes leke this multipurpose potting mix available on Amazon are ideal for the French Perfume.
+All purpose potting mixes are ideal for this plant.

 Repot Pink Jasmine once a year at the beginning of the growing season only when the plant is pot-bound as it blooms best when slightly pot-bound.

 Use a pot 1 size larger than the current one and one that has a drainage hole to prevent the soil from becoming soggy as it can lead to root-rot disease.
-Check out these Flower Pots with Multi Mesh Drainage Holes on Amazon.
+Check out these pots with drainage holes on Amazon.

 Pruning Pink Jasmine is easy.
-Remove dead flowers and leaves to maintain the plant neat and tidy as well as discourage pests and diseases.
+Remove dead flowers and leaves to maintain the plant tidy as well as discourage pests and diseases.

 Pink Jasmine (Jasminum polyanthum) can be propagated at the beginning of the growing season from stem-tip cuttings.

-Take a 4-5 stem-tip cuttings from a healthy Pink Jasmine plant.
+Take a 4-5 inches stem-tip cuttings from a healthy Pink Jasmine plant.
 Strip off the lower leaves.

 Insert the cuttings in moist free-draining soil and place the set up in a warm, well-lit spot away from direct sunlight.